 Oakland has seen many recent positive trends in economic indicators and major development projects.
 There are several development projects underway or in the works that will add new jobs and new economic activity.
-Throughout the City, significant projects ranging from senior housing and hospital rebuilds to education, transportation, residential and mixed-use developments are moving forward to redefine Oakland.
-Oakland is becoming a major hub for Southwest Airlines which added 13 new domestic flights in 2016 and will add additional international bound flights in 2017.
+Throughout the City, significant projects ranging from senior housing to hospital rebuilds and education, transportation, residential and mixed-use developments are moving forward to redefine Oakland.
+The table below lists some of Oakland's largest construction projects: